nolwenn-br/nolwenn-br/README.md

 ### Hi everyone 👋

 I'm *Nolwenn*, a fresh web developer from France 🇫🇷 !
 But on the web you can call me **Neventer**…<br>
-I'm currently searching for a job and I enjoy Back-End and all datas stuff, but I'm curious about everything and I want to learn a lot of things !
+I'm currently working at Actimage and I enjoy Back-End and all datas stuff, but I'm curious about everything and I want to learn a lot of things !

 ### I've already coded with some friends like… 💻